-GHG emissions; carbon footprint; GHG intensity of corporate issuers; exposure to issuers active in the fossil fuel sector; share of non-renewable energy consumption and production; energy consumption intensity per high impact climate sector; activities negatively affecting biodiversity-sensitive areas; emissions to water; hazardous waste and radioactive waste ratio; violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises; lack of processes and compliance mechanisms to monitor compliance with UN Global Compact Principles and OECD Guidelines for Multinational Enterprises; unadjusted gender pay gap, board gender diversity; and exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) (the "PAIs").
+GHG emissions; carbon footprint; GHG intensity of issuers; exposure to issuers active in the fossil fuel sector; share of non-renewable energy consumption and production; energy consumption intensity per high impact climate sector; activities negatively affecting biodiversity-sensitive areas; emissions to water; hazardous waste and radioactive waste ratio; violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises; lack of processes and compliance mechanisms to monitor compliance with UN Global Compact Principles and OECD Guidelines for Multinational Enterprises; unadjusted gender pay gap, board gender diversity; and exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) (the "PAIs") for the corporate issuers and GHG intensity and investee countries subject to social violations (the "Sovereign PAIs") for the sovereign issuers.

 Consideration of the above PAIs is limited by the availability of adequate, reliable and verifiable data coverage for such indicators (in the Manager's and the Sub-Investment Manager's subjective view) in respect of the sustainable investments of the Portfolio, and may evolve with improving data quality and availability.
-The Manager and the Sub-Investment Manager will utilise third party data and proxy data along with internal research to consider the PAIs.
+The Manager and the Sub-Investment Manager will utilise third party data and proxy data along with internal research to consider the PAIs and Sovereign PAIs.